Environmental Club

 Western Greens:

-Ten key values of the Green Party: ecological wisdom, social justice,
+Ten key values of the Green Party: ecological wisdom, social justice, grassroots democracy, non-violence, decentralization, community based economics, feminism, respect for diversity, personal and global responsibility, future focus.

 Contact: Joseph Wright - 733-9083; email: wrightj@cc.wwu.edu